The following is a summary of our Plantation Management Plan.

 We recognise the importance of being aware of new developments in all areas of plantation and environmental management and so we are active members of the State industry representative group the Forest Industries Federation of WA (FIFWA).

-APFL also actively participates in collaborative plantation industry research, including pests and diseases through the Industry Pest Management Group and pesticide development through the Herbicide Consortium.
+APFL also actively participates in collaborative plantation industry research, including pests and diseases through the Industry Plantation Management Group and pesticide development through the Herbicide Consortium.

 When specialist professional skills are required we engage consultants as required to carry out specific scopes of work.

 Our relationships with local stakeholders also provide an important source of information about plantation and environmental management.